Skip to main content

 Biography

-Originally from Hanover, Germany, I moved to London in 2014.
-Having worked in hospitality for 10 years, I followed my wish to work in mental health and studied a Bachelor of Arts in Psychosocial Studies at the University of East London.
+Originally from Hanover, Germany, Vanessa moved to London in 2014.
+Having worked in hospitality for 10 years, she followed her wish to work in mental health and studied a Bachelor of Arts in Psychosocial Studies at the University of East London.
 This was followed by a MSc in Mental Health with Cultural and Global Perspectives at Queen Mary University of London.

-As part of my undergraduate project, I explored psychosocial effects of media representation on the emotional well-being of young Muslim men.
-At postgraduate level, I undertook a qualitative systematic review on the effects of post-migratory factors on the mental health of refugees and asylum-seekers in Europe.
+As part of her undergraduate project, Vanessa explored psychosocial effects of media representation on the emotional well-being of young Muslim men.
+At postgraduate level, she undertook a qualitative systematic review on the effects of post-migratory factors on the mental health of refugees and asylum-seekers in Europe.

-I am currently co-editor on a book outlining migrant worker experiences in London in collaboration with Prof Corinne Squire (Chair in Global Inequalities, School for Policy Studies), Sonia Quintero (PhD Student at UEL) and Unite the Union’s ‘United Migrant Workers Education Programme’ (UMWEP https://www.umwep.com/about-us/).
+Vanessa is currently co-editor outlining migrant worker experiences in London in collaboration with Prof Corinne Squire (Chair in Global Inequalities, School for Policy Studies), Sonia Quintero (PhD Student at UEL) and Unite the Union’s ‘United Migrant Workers Education Programme’ (UMWEP https://www.umwep.com/about-us/).
+This book project has successfully received a contract for publication by Pluto Press in 2023.

-I have lived experience of an eating disorder during my adolescence and have worked as a peer worker within an eating disorders service in the NHS for two years.
-The trust rewarded me with their ‘Celebrating Excellence: Service user and Carer nominated Award’ in 2021, fuelling my passion for the development and appreciation of peer support.
-I additionally work as an Expert by Experience with the North London Adult Eating Disorders Provider Collaborative (NLAED).
+Vanessa is very transparent about her lived experience of mental health difficulties, including suffering with an eating disorder during her adolescence.
+She has previously worked as a peer worker within an eating disorders service in the NHS for two years where she was rewarded with the ‘Celebrating Excellence: Service user and Carer nominated Award’ in 2021, fuelling her passion for the development and appreciation of peer support.
+Vanessa additionally works as an Expert by Experience within the North London Adult Eating Disorders Provider Collaborative (NLAED) since its formation in January 2022.

 Research Interests